alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 *   When the Action runs, build and run the Docker image defined in `./auto_merge_pull_requests`
 *   When the Docker image runs, print `"Hello world!"`

-I had a lot of difficulty with the `check_run` event, and this is one of the things I discussed with Phani on our call.
+I had a lot of difficulty understanding how the `check_run` event works, and Phani and I spent a lot of time discussing it on our call.

-A *check* is a third-party CI integration, like Travis or Circle CI.
+A *check run* is a third-party CI integration, like Travis or Circle CI.
 A [*check run event*][cr_event] is fired whenever the state of a check changes.
 That includes: